What is Social Responsibility?

 Social responsibility refers to the business practices of engaging in ethical behavior and in taking actions aimed at benefiting the society that the business operates in.

 Corporate social responsibility has become an increasingly important factor for companies to consider since the turn of the century.
-It is at least partly because millennials – the customers and stock investors of the future – have shown increasing concern about socially responsible business practices.
+It is partly because millennials – a generational group of employees, customers and stock investors – have shown increasing concern about socially responsible business practices.

 Many companies have become more eager to practice corporate social responsibility after finding that it can actually increase their revenues and profits.
-Numerous marketing studies have found that both investors and consumers are more likely to support and purchase from a company that fosters a social cause they favor or practices social responsibility in other ways, such as engaging in environmentally friendly practices.
+Numerous marketing studies have found that both investors and consumers are more likely to support and purchase from a company that fosters a social cause they believe in or practices social responsibility in other ways, such as engaging in environmentally friendly activities.

 However, the corporate social responsibility movement is not without critics.